noswald/AIND-Sudoku/README.md

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: We add the diagonal constraint as another unit set to compare against when running the other parts of our algorithm.
+A: We add the diagonal constraints as another unit set to compare against when running the other parts of our algorithm.

 ### Install